Army Veteran, Certified Speaker, Trainer, Coach, Master of Ceremonies, Moderator, Cancer Survivor, Filmmaker, Entrepreneur, Innovator & Philanthropist

-Jas Founded Final Salute Inc. in November 2010 as part of her commitment to “Never Leave a Fallen Comrade”.
-Throughout her military career, she was dedicated to working with and advocating for Soldiers and their family members.
+While in the Army, Jas deployed during the Operation Iraq Freedom/Operation Enduring Freedom campaigns, and her military career was dedicated to working with and advocating for Soldiers and their family members.
 In 2005, she was a single parent in the Army Reserves living in New Orleans.
-That spring, she learned she would soon be deploying to Iraq and then a few months later she lost everything she owned due to Hurricane Katrina.
-She tried to shift her focus to her platoon that was counting on her for leadership in a combat zone.
-The very next month in September, she received a devastating diagnosis of an aggressive head, neck, and throat cancer, and was now unable to deploy.
-Her options were limited and posed some very hard choices.
-Because of her illness, she had to discharge from the military.
-But she needed complex full-time medical care, employment, and a place to live with her young son.
+During her mobilization for a deployment to Iraq, Boothe’s life presented seemingly insurmountable challenges.
+That August, she lost everything she owned due to Hurricane Katrina but, rather than succumb to her losses, she shifted her focus to her platoon whose lives relied on her leadership.
+However, the next month she received a devastating diagnosis of aggressive head, neck, and throat cancer and was unable to deploy.
+She faced limited options, difficult choices, and, because of her illness, discharge from the military.
+Yet, she would not go down without a fight!

 Jas has been honored for her leadership and community service including:

 - Oprah Winfrey Standing Ovation Recipient